- Dental Emergencies Call (501) 954-9900

 Normally, dentures only rely on the natural suction between their acrylic base and your gums in order to stay in place without slipping.
 Eventually, though, the shape of your mouth will change, and traditional dentures won’t fit as well as they used to.
 You can avoid this issue with a full arch of false teeth supported by four or more implants.
 Not only will you be able to resume eating your favorite foods and speaking with greater clarity, but you’ll never need to worry about your implants slipping or falling out of your mouth, allowing you to embrace a full and happy life.

 One of the advantages of having so many specialists at Little Rock Family Dental Care is that we can meet all of your needs under one roof.
 Instead of referring you to a different dental office to have a stranger perform the implant surgery, you can receive an expertly placed implant post from one of our in-house oral surgeons; after that, we’ll also handle the process of designing the custom-fitted, lifelike dental restoration that fills in for the visible portion of your original tooth.

-Before you commit to getting dental implants, it’s important that you fully understand the kind of investment you’re making.
+Before you commit to getting dental implants in Little Rock, it’s important that you fully understand the kind of investment you’re making.
 Implants have a higher price point than traditional dentures or bridges; however, because of their long lifespan, they can end up saving you money.
 The overall cost of the procedure will be determined at your consultation; we need to decide how many posts are needed and take any additional procedures that might be necessary into account.